Master's in Communication Sciences & Disorders (MA)

 • Official transcripts from all previous institutions attended

-• Three (3) letters of recommendation (academic or professional references are accepted)
+• Three (3) letters of recommendation (academic and professional references are accepted)

 • Brief essay and video components